Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Compensation of betatron coupling from KEDR field

-If the anti-solenoids are switched off the special measures are needed to provide the alternative relevant operation modes of VEPP-4M at the beam injection and process of acceleration.
-In this case, it is convenient to use the scheme of betatron coupling localization proposed by K.Steffen \cite{Steffen1982} and based on application of two skew quadrupole lenses (rotated by an angle of $45^\circ$) - see Fig.5.
-Previously, this scheme has already been successfully tested at VEPP-4M \cite{NikProt1999, Nikitin:2001ej}.
+If the anti-solenoids are switched off, the special measures are needed to provide the relevant alternative operation modes of VEPP-4M.
+It is convenient to use the scheme of betatron coupling localization by K.Steffen~\cite{Steffen1982}, which includes two skew quadrupole lenses (Fig.~\ref{fig:Scheme}).
+This scheme has already been successfully tested at VEPP-4M~\cite{NikProt1999, Nikitin:2001ej}.